Chicago Truck Accident Lawyers

 - Truck driver fatigue and unrealistic driving schedules

-Statistics reveal that about 40 percent of all underride accidents that end in fatality involve a passenger vehicle sliding under the rear corner of the semi-truck.
+Statistics reveal that about 40% of all underride accidents that end in a fatality involve a passenger vehicle sliding under the rear corner of the semi-truck.
 A majority of these accidents are caused when smaller vehicles are trailing closely behind an 18-wheeler and the truck stops suddenly or is not seen by the smaller vehicle.
-This scenario can happen at any time of the day in all types of weather conditions.
+This scenario can happen at any time of the day and in all types of weather conditions.

 Preventing Override and Underride Accidents